Keycapsss/Plaid-Pad/buildguide_en.md

 ### Diodes 1N4148 (D1-D16)

 Diodes are __polarized__.
 The black line on the diode (cathode) must face the squared solder pad.
-The 1N4148 diodes look similar as Zener diodes - so make sure that you do not confuse both diodes.
+The 1N4148 diodes look similar as Zener diodes - so make sure that you don't confuse both diodes.

 You can use some tape, as show in the image, to hold the diodes in place and solder all in one pass.